 Brooks was also on target in the memorable 4-0 triumph against Chelsea at Vitality Stadium in January 2019.

-After winning three caps with the under-21s, Brooks was called into the senior squad and in November 2017 made his debut for Wales, coming on in a match against France.
+After winning three caps with the under-21s, Brooks was called into the senior squad and made his debut against France in November 2017.

 Brooks was named Wales’s player of the year and young player of the year for the 2018/19 season.